VICTORY: You Helped Defeat Keystone XL

 Details on Impacts

-- KXL would require the construction of 378 miles of new power lines, creating significant collision threats for imperiled birds and bats.
+- KXL would require the construction of hundreds of miles of new power lines, creating significant collision threats for imperiled birds and bats.

-- Only about 300 endangered whooping cranes remain in the wild.
-Nearly all of the pipeline’s route through Nebraska is within the migratory corridor used by 90 percent of these whooping cranes, and cranes are particularly susceptible to collisions because they are so lanky.
-The agencies wrongly conclude that by utilizing bird flight diverters — devices scientists deem only marginally effective — power line collisions would not adversely affect whooping cranes or other avian species.
+- Only about 400 endangered whooping cranes remain in the wild.
+Nearly all of the pipeline’s route through Nebraska and South Dakota is within the central migratory corridor used by the last remaining wild population of whooping cranes, and cranes are particularly susceptible to collisions because they’re so lanky and because power lines are hard for them to see.

 International Wildlife Impacts